i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 Welcome back to Redstone University!

 In our last module, we built a physical way to speak to our computer in binary.
-We have our keyboard—a set of four simple levers.
+We have our keyboard, a set of four simple levers.
 But right now, those levers are connected to nothing.
 Our machine can't yet *understand* or *do* anything with the numbers we give it.
 It can hear us, but it doesn't know the language.

 In this module, we're going to give our computer a mind.
 We're going to take a crucial journey into theory to learn the fundamental grammar of all digital logic.
 This isn't just a Minecraft lesson; this is the language that powers every computer chip ever made.